pshorge/git-kanban/README.md

 A lightweight, terminal-based (TUI) Kanban board built with **Rust**.

 It is designed to keep your tasks private and local.
-It works seamlessly inside Git repositories (storing data in `.git/`).
+It works seamlessly inside Git repositories (storing data in `.git/`) or as a standalone task manager in any directory.

 ![Git Kanban Demo](assets/demo.png)